 We wanted to see how powerful of a system we could pack into this little case.
 After all, it’s small and it looks nice, but if you can’t fit decent components inside, you might as well just get a gaming console.

-Building in the Taku is easier than you might think given the limited clearances.
+Building in the Taku is easier than you might think given its limited clearances.

 The internal system tray can be removed completely by pressing in on a plastic tab in each slide-rail.
 Once it’s out, actually installing all the internals is a breeze.
 The tray is pretty shallow, which makes reaching in to fiddle with parts and connections a breeze.

 As I mentioned before, the base of the build is a mini-ITX motherboard.
-It’s the only board form factor the Taku supports, and typically the one used in used in small-scale builds.
+It’s the only board form factor the Taku supports, and typically the one used in used in small-scale builds like this.

 For this build, we went with an MSI Z270I Pro Carbon AC board, which we chose due to its excellent use of available space.